 Hepatitis B is a transmittable disease that creates health issues due to liver inflammation.
-Early detection of the disease can prevent chronic long-term damage, when treated.
-If undiagnosed and untreated, Hepatitis B can lead to liver issues.
+Early detection and treatment of the disease can prevent chronic long-term damage.
+If left undiagnosed and untreated, hepatitis B can lead to liver issues.
 It is important to get tested if you may have come in contact with the disease.
-If you know you’ve been exposed to Hep B in the last 72 hours, go to an emergency room or urgent care immediately to seek preventative treatment.
+If you know you’ve been exposed to hepatitis B in the last 72 hours, go to an emergency room or urgent care immediately to seek preventative treatment.

 Symptoms of Hepatitis B:

 - Ache in the lower right side of the body

 - Discomfort in your joints

 - Jaundice, a condition where the eyes and skin are tinted yellow

 Transmission of Hepatitis B:

 Hepatitis B is spread through bodily fluids, primarily blood, but can be spread through any bodily fluid.
 It is most commonly spread through the use of sharing needles and through sexual intercourse.